-But it's time to step away from the pint.
+But this could be exacerbating the problem.
 "Ice cream and chips may make you feel better in the short term, but in the long term, they can actually make your health-and stress level-worse," says Abby Langer, R.D., owner of Abby Langer Nutrition in Toronto.
 "When you're feeling frazzled, you need to take care of your body, not beat it down more with junk food."

-Instead of cozying up to Ben & Jerry, try these 11 foods that fight stress to create calm from the inside out.
+Instead of cozying up to Ben & Jerry, try these healthy foods for stress to create calm from the inside out.

 This versatile fruit is an excellent source of vitamin B6, which has been shown to reduce stress by helping to maintain proper nervous system functioning.
 Avocados also provide a heart-healthy serving of potassium (one avocado has 975mg, while a banana has only 422mg), which helps regulate blood pressure.
-To get your fix, whip up a morning avocado toast or mix together a bowl of guacamole.
+To get your fix of this top food for stress, whip up a morning avocado toast or mix together a bowl of guacamole.
 (P.S.
 Here's how to properly cut an avocado.)

 This meaty fish is high in omega-3 fatty acids, which research shows are a natural mood booster.
 Additionally, omega-3s help protect your heart, which is important when you're taxed.
 Stress causes the hormone cortisol to rise, and if levels remain high, it can wreak havoc on your cardiovascular system (not to mention lead to chronic inflammation).
 Salmon is also a big component of the Mediterranean diet, an eating plan that's consistently ranked as one of the best thanks to its myriad health benefits.